nteract/semiotic-docs/README.md

 # Semiotic Docs

+🌆  **DEPRECATED AND ARCHIVED: The Semiotic docs have been moved to the Semiotic repo.
+[See PR with the change for more info.](https://github.com/nteract/semiotic/pull/578) Thank you to everyone, especially Susie Lu, for their work in this repo.** 🌆

+---

 **[Semiotic](https://github.com/nteract/semiotic) is a data visualization framework for React.**

 It provides three types of frames XYFrame, OrdinalFrame, NetworkFrame, to deploy a wide variety of charts.